 What is medication-assisted treatment?

-Medication-assisted treatment, MAT, is a modern-day option that combines medication and behavioral therapy and counseling to treat an addiction.
+Medication-assisted treatment, MAT, is a modern-day option that combines medication and behavioral therapy and counseling to treat opioid use disorder and addiction.
 MAT has a proven track record of successfully combating opioid use and substance abuse disorders.

 Some of the key benefits of MAT are: